Where to go on a South Africa self-drive

 • Ask your car hire company to deliver your vehicle to your Cape Town hotel for an effortless start to your self-drive

-• You’ll need to pay for petrol in cash.
+• You’ll need to pay for petrol in cash or with a debit card.
 Petrol stations have forecourt attendants so you don’t need to get out of your vehicle to fill up.
 The attendants will normally also clean your windscreen while you wait; tips are at your discretion

 • Pull over to the left (while continuing to drive) to let faster vehicles pass on the right.
 If you’re the one doing the overtaking, flash your hazards to say thanks afterwards